 Remove the two nuts and bolts that fasten the stationary spring cones to the center bracket.
 Then slide the springs toward the end brackets.

-If a spring or cable breaks while your cars are parked inside, the garage door won't open and you'll be stranded.
+If a spring or cable breaks while your car is parked inside, the garage door won’t open and you’ll be stranded.
 Getting emergency evening or weekend service from a garage door professional can easily cost $400.
 However, if you can get your vehicles out of the garage, you can postpone the repair to get normal weekday repair rates.

 If you want to do the repair yourself, get several phone estimates first, because rates vary widely among service companies.
 Most garage doors are heavy (200 to 300 lbs.), so call in three strong friends to help you lift the door and hold it open while you lock it in the full raised position with a locking pliers.
 Then move your vehicles and have your friends help you lower the door.